wokamoto/dogmap.jp/wp-content/plugins/wp-total-hacks/readme.txt

 == Installation ==

-* A plug-in installation screen is displayed on the WordPress admin panel.
+* A plug-in installation screen is displayed in the WordPress admin panel.
-* It installs it in `wp-content/plugins`.
+* It installs in `wp-content/plugins`.
-* The plug-in is made effective.
+* The plug-in is activated.
 * Open 'Settings' -> 'WP Total Hacks' menu.